- Organic Synthesis

 What is the Organic Synthesis Newsletter?

 Keeping up-to-date with the literature while undertaking a PhD or post-doctoral research position in any field is a necessary but challenging process.
 Particularly in organic synthesis, where hundreds, if not thousands of new publications appear online daily.
 Sifting through all of these for relevant and useful material can be a time-consuming task, even with the use of an RSS reader.
-This alongside lab work, meetings, presentations and report writing etc. can often mean that literature searching quickly falls to the bottom of the list, despite its value.
+This alongside lab work, meetings, presentations and report writing oftens mean that literature searching quickly falls to the bottom of the list, despite its value.

 Journal clubs are often a useful, collaborative way to keep on top of new literature—by dividing the task among colleagues before collating and sending it out to a broader audience.
 However, this requires the journal club to: (i) fit your topic of interest, (ii) be easily accessible, and (iii) be updated regularly.

-This newsletter aims to provide a solution to the above by providing subscribers with an easy-to-read summary of the latest and most important publications in organic synthesis—delivered straight to your inbox, every Monday morning. 📬
+This newsletter aims to provide a solution to the above by providing subscribers with an easy to read summary of the latest and most important publications in organic synthesis—delivered straight to your inbox, every Monday morning. 📬

 This newsletter will cover the following journals; however, I will add publications from other journals that stand out as being particularly interesting to the organic synthesis community.